jacksondaw/AsyncProcess/README.md

 # Async Process

-A simple adapter that allows a process to be executed asynchronously by a dotnet application.
-It is dotnet standard 2.0.
+A simple adapter that allows a process to be executed asynchronously.
+Developed with .NET Standard 2.0.

 ## Installation